yodrew/darkroomretreat/manuscript/foreword.md

 This book comes out of an investigation into the cause of joy.

 At 15, great joy spontaneously overcame me.
 It felt _normal_.
 But after three heavenly months, it disappeared.
+My other concerns seemed empty.
 The need to solve this mystery gripped me.
-It dwarfed my other concerns.

-After 21 years of investigation, I solved it.
-I discovered the destroyer of joy, cataclysmic trauma; the self-healing power of the psyche; and the essential condition nature provides us to heal: darkness.
+After 21 years of investigation, I did.
+Others had discovered the destroyer of joy: cataclysmic trauma.
+I discovered the self-healing power of the psyche and the essential condition nature provides us to heal: darkness.
 More than a decade of testing, refinement, and documentation followed.

 Briefly, joy is a function of being alive, not effort.
 Lack of joy indicates a damaged system, not moral failure.
 Given conditions of profound rest, this damage heals by itself, and joy returns.